 - Excellent written, verbal and analytical skills and a high level of concentration.

-- Reasonable knowledge of medical terminology, anatomy and physiology, treatment methods, patient care assessment, data collection techniques, and coding classification systems.
+- Knowledge of medical terminology, anatomy and physiology, treatment methods, patient care assessment, data collection techniques, and coding classification systems.

 - Experience in a major academic medical center and ICD-10-CM coding and DRG grouper assignments.

 - Excellent computer skills and previous experience with 3M encoder.

 General supervision is received from a Coding Unit Manager